sbonias/work-day-scheduler/README.md

+## Review

+You are required to submit the following for review:

+- The URL of the deployed application: https://sbonias.github.io/work-day-scheduler/

+- The URL of the GitHub repository.
+Give the repository a unique name and include a README describing the project.

 ## Pseudocode

 ```
 -------------------------HTML Layout.........................
-// Require Timeblocks (referenced the styles.css file for naming conventions and expected elements) x
+// Requires Timeblocks (referenced the styles.css file for naming conventions and expected elements) x
 //      -Each block of time consists of the following components: x
 //          -"time-block" = Displays the hour x
-//              -this is a static field as the time-blocks start at 9am and end at 5pm (each hour has a time-block) x
+//              -this is a static field as the time-blocks start at 9am and end at 5pm (each hr has time-block) x
 //          -"textarea" = Allows for user input x
 //          -"saveBtn" = Allows for user to save input (local storage) x
-//              -represented as a padlock icon x
+//              -embedded padlock icon x
 //      -Appears as though I will need a new row per each block (9 blocks in total) x
 //      -Appears as though the different sections of the block will be separated into columns x
 //          -targeting 3 columns per block x